oracle/terraform-provider-oci/website/docs/r/database_data_guard_association.html.markdown

 	**The password MUST be the same as the primary admin password.**
 * `database_id` - (Required) The database [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+* `database_software_image_id` - (Optional) The database software image [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+Applicable only when creationType=`ExistingDbSystem` and when the existing database has Exadata shape.
 * `delete_standby_db_home_on_delete` - (Required) (Updatable) if set to true the destroy operation will destroy the standby dbHome/dbSystem that is referenced in the Data Guard Association.
 The Data Guard Association gets destroyed when standby dbHome/dbSystem is terminated.
 Only `true` is supported at this time.
 If you change an argument that is used during the delete operation you must run `terraform apply` first so that that the change in the value is registered in the statefile before running `terraform destroy`. `terraform destroy` only looks at what is currently on the statefile and ignores the terraform configuration files.
 * `display_name` - (Applicable when creation_type=NewDbSystem) The user-friendly name of the DB system that will contain the the standby database.
 The display name does not have to be unique.
 * `hostname` - (Applicable when creation_type=NewDbSystem) The hostname for the DB node.